jjasim/Thirukkural-English-Translation-Dataset/README.md

 ### Note
 [Click here](https://github.com/SudarAbisheck/thirukkural-dataset) to access a complete Thirukural dataset in Tamil.

-[Also click here](https://github.com/tk120404/thirukkural) to see further Thirukural dataset related projects on GitHub (and hopefully contribute as well!).
+[Also click here](https://github.com/tk120404/thirukkural) to see further Thirukural related projects on GitHub (and hopefully contribute as well!).